qrvey/partner-portal/docs/admin/admin-qrvey-console.md

 ![13admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/13admin.png#thumbnail-60)

 If only the OpenID method is enabled and Qrvey Authentication is disabled, all components related to Qrvey Authentication will be hidden in the Log In page, and only the Log In with OpenID option will be visible.
-Also, the related options will be deactivated and blocked in the Onboarding Tab (Creators) and User Management Tab (Page Builder).
+Also, the related options will be deactivated and blocked in the Onboarding Tab (Creators) and User Management Tab (Dashboard Builder).

 ![14admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/14admin.png#thumbnail)